Lyon Hotels 2026: 49 Real Stays From £42

-We've ranked 15 hotels across Lyon's key districts — from the UNESCO-listed traboules of Vieux Lyon to the riverside Confluence docklands, from Place Bellecour's shopping streets to the silk weavers' hill of Croix-Rousse.
+We've ranked all 49 hotels across Lyon's key districts — from the UNESCO-listed traboules of Vieux Lyon to the riverside Confluence docklands, from Place Bellecour's shopping streets to the silk weavers' hill of Croix-Rousse, with the budget tier concentrated around Part-Dieu, Gerland and Vaise.
 The city's anchor landmarks — Fourvière Basilica, the Roman amphitheatre, Les Halles Paul Bocuse, the Musée des Beaux-Arts, the two rivers themselves — are all within reach of every hotel on this list.
 Compare live Lyon hotel prices or search UK flights to Lyon-Saint Exupéry (LYS) — direct routes from London, Manchester, Bristol and Edinburgh land in around 1h40.

 | Hotel | Neighbourhood | Best For | Standout Feature |